yujunz/gitlab.com-runbooks/docs/patroni/patroni-management.md

 }
 ```

-You'd need an extra setup on the remote master side:
+You'd need some extra setup on the remote master side:

 1. Create a replication user with a username/password matching the ones you have in `node['gitlab-patroni']['patroni']['users']['replication']`
     * `CREATE USER "gitlab-replicator" LOGIN REPLICATION PASSWORD 'hunter1';`